How to Grow Your Account Management Team

 It’s important to know what it takes to make your existing team as cohesive and knowledgable as possible before adding new team members.
 It’s also crucial to have processes in place to set up new team members for success.

-The first step in project management development is identifying what your team actually needs.
+The first step in account management development is identifying what your team actually needs.

 What are the elements of the job description?
 What are your project management goals?
 What are you missing on your team?